prasanna14Reddy/Banking_management_system_project1/README.md

 3)Perform Transactions: Navigate to the transactions section to deposit, withdraw, or transfer funds.
 4)Check Balance: View your account balance and transaction history.

+in this project contains complete banking management system details